OpenTravel/OTM-DE/plugins/org.opentravel.schemas.stl2Developer/src/org/opentravel/schemas/node/facets/README-facets.txt

 Constructors
+	-Fixed with PropertyOwnerNode.
-	- why does facetNode have so many constructors? they just call super(tlObj)
+		why does facetNode have so many constructors? they just call super(tlObj)
 	- NodeFactory.createFacet() and newComponentMember()
 	- ExtensionInheritancePage.
 	- When a business object is created, the component node super constructor calls addMOChildren() for facets as does the BO constructor. addMOChildren() uses the NodeFactory.newComponentMember() method